hello-openshift-vault/external-secrets-operator-example/README.md

 * Blog configured Vault manually using CLI, this uses [Vault Config Operator] to configure Vault

+## Overview

+* Install Vault
+* Configure Vault for Kubernetes authentication
+* Create custom Argo image with argocd-vault-plugin embedded
+* Push custom Argo image to registry
+* Install OpenShift GitOps Operator
+* Deploy Argo instance using custom image to my-app namespace
+* Deploy test application to Argo instance
+* During application deployment, Argo with call the argocd-vault-plugin to replace the template value in secret with the actual secret vaule
+* 🍻

 ## Create OpenShift GitOps (Argo CD) image with argocd-vault-plugin embedded

 1. Build custom ArgoCD image with argo-vault-plugin installed: